digitalbricklayer/techteapotcom/src/content/posts/the-test-um-tri-porter-has-arrived.md

 I am happy to announce that the Test-Um Tri-Porter (IVT600) has arrived.</p>

-First impressions: absolutely <strong>brilliant</strong>!
+First impressions: absolutely **brilliant**!
 Three testers (voice, data &#038; video) all in a single solid unit.
 Oh, and you get a tone tracer too.

 <img src="https:/images/uploads/2007/01/ivt600.jpg" alt="ivt600.jpg" />